 I use this salt a lot as my only cooking salt and as a finishing salt, but it is also my go-to salt for bar concoctions too.
 I use our other flavored salts like smoked paprika on top of my fried eggs or on avocado toast, and sea salt in smoked beechwood for a Roasted Pork Porchetta recipe.
 You will see this smoked beechwood salt again in another upcoming drink recipe called Grilled Orange Margarita.
-If these three salts don’t appeal to you, check out the other gourmet salts in our collection.

 Like this recipe so far?
 Be the first to know when we release new ones!

 Back to the margarita slush.
 You usually salt the rim to make your margarita really pop and give it a salty sip.
 You can also add the salt to the blender as I did in this drink to liven the flavor of the cucumbers.
 If you like salt on the rim of your glass, but sometimes think it’s too much, I just started to salt only half the rim.
 It’s a perfect way to get that salt taste when you want it, and still have a clean part of the glass.

 Elevate your Margarita Slush with Honey instead of Sugar